 Final Evaluation Report on the Implementation of The New Zealand Curriculum 2008-2009

 This report presents findings from a national evaluation of the implementation of The New Zealand Curriculum.
 The project sought to establish a national picture of implementation progress in English-medium schools in the first two years following the curriculum's launch in November 2007.

-Author(s): Dr Claire Sinnema - The University of Auckland.
+Author(s): Dr Claire Sinnema, The University of Auckland.
 Report prepared for the Ministry of Education.

 Date Published: March 2011